 - Select a regulated broker: A broker who offers ECN pricing, licenses, industry-standard trading platforms, trading tools, reputed liquidity providers, and knowledge resources is the right fit for successful CFD trading.

 - Consider asset correlations: Asset correlations help you hedge risk.
-When you trade two different CFDs in the same industry, you capitalise even on the asset’s divergence.
+When you trade two different CFDs in the same industry, you capitalize even on the asset’s divergence.
 Choosing a weak and a strong asset to trade together helps you make the most from long and short trades at the same time.

 - Effective risk management: Since margin trading is involved with CFDs, there is a higher risk associated.
 To mitigate risks, most CFD providers have comprehensive mechanisms to assist you in limiting losses.
 These can include limit order and stop-loss orders.